Our services during the coronavirus pandemic

 How long does the virtual visit last for?

-If the patient is unconscious, we would generally allow 10 minutes.
-If the patient is conscious, we would allow 20 minutes.
+If the patient is unconscious, we would generally allow ten minutes for this.
+If the patient is conscious, we allow 20 minutes.
 Staff will use discretion around these timings.

 What happens if the virtual call gets cut off prematurely?

 We will try and reconnect but may ring you directly.

 Please note that the family contact is being piloted at The Royal London Hospital site.